-Within the college are four academic units—the Department of Art and Art History, the Sarah and Ernest Butler School of Music, the Department of Theatre and Dance, and the School of Design and Creative Technologies.
+Within the college are four academic units—the Department of Art and Art History, the School of Design and Creative Technologies, the Sarah and Ernest Butler School of Music, and the Department of Theatre and Dance.
 Inquiries about a particular unit should be directed to that unit.

 The Visual Arts Center